 You could be eligible to receive the Age Pension as well as your super in retirement, so it's important to understand how they work together.

 The Age Pension is a fortnightly allowance paid to eligible Australian residents by the government.
 It is distributed by Centrelink and was designed as a 'safety net' for retirees who do not have enough financial resources (such as super) to help fund their retirement.

-Almost half of Australians aged over 65 currently rely solely on the Age Pension.1 Depending how old you are when you decide to retire, your income needs to last you between 15 to 30 years so it's important to understand how the Age Pension works in addition to your super.
+More than half (3 in 5) of Australians aged over 65 currently rely solely on the Pension (AIHW, 2021).1 Depending how old you are when you decide to retire, your income needs to last you between 15 to 30 years so it's important to understand how the Age Pension works in addition to your super.

 There are three main income sources you could rely on once you stop working – superannuation, personal savings and investments, and the Age Pension.
 Understanding how they work together is necessary to make sure you can live the lifestyle you want in retirement.
 Different income source combinations, as well as eligibility requirements, can affect the amount of money you receive.

 How you decide to access your super in retirement can also affect your Age Pension rate.
 Your super balance is taken into account by Centrelink when calculating your Age Pension amount and withdrawing a lump sum could affect your payments and have tax implications.

 In addition, moving your superannuation to a Retirement Income account can turn your savings into an income stream that complements your Age Pension payments while continuing to invest your money.
-With flexible payment options and a track record of strong long-term investment performance,2 a Retirement Income account can help you maximise your retirement savings.
+With flexible payment options and a focus on strong long-term investment performance, a Retirement Income account can help you maximise your retirement savings.

 There are a number of Age Pension calculators you can use to check what payments and services you may be eligible for.